sahil485/cross-repo-file-sync/README.md

-# Sync OpenAPI Action
+# Automated Cross-Repo File Sync

-A GitHub Action to sync OpenAPI specifications from your source repository to a target repository (like fern-config).
+A GitHub Action to sync files from a source repository to a target repository (like fern-config).

 ## Usage